alanjbates/BazaarVoice_StandardClient_Feed_to_BigQuery/README.md

  - Google BigQuery target tables

 **Sentiment Analysis**
- - Performed in an Google AI Hub Notebook
+ - Performed in a Google AI Hub Notebook
  - Google BigQuery is used to select join to external product master data.
  - pandas
  - nltk vader is used to create the numeric sentiment scores